Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Best for.
 Teams that want a docs bot or simple FAQ deflection on a small budget.

 Positioning.
 Enterprise autonomous customer support AI.
 Funded heavily, used by large CX organizations.
+Strong agent behavior — and not a fit for SMB, where the sales cycle alone outlasts most early-stage runways.

 Pricing.
 Not public.
 Sales-led, with deal sizes I'd estimate well into the five-figure-per-year range based on what's visible publicly.